 Patricia A. Van Kley, PhD, psychologist, private practice; post-doctoral study in Relational/Cultural therapy; study of samatha and vipassana meditation

-Patricia A. Van Kley, PhD, is owner and supervising psychologist of a private practice in a northwestern Ohio.
-She is a licensed psychologist with over 23 year of experience in residential, community, private and academic settings.
-She has done extensive post-doctoral study in Relational/Cultural therapy at the Stone Center at Wellesley College and for the past ten years has pursued the study of samatha and vipassana meditation.
+Patricia A. Van Kley, PhD is owner and supervising psychologist of a private practice in Perrysburg, Ohio.
+She is a licensed psychologist with over 30 years of experience in residential, community, private and academic settings.
+She has studied Relational/Cultural therapy at the Stone Center at Wellesley College and for the past 20 years has pursued the study of Vispassana meditation.
 In her work at a residential facility for adolescent boys she developed and implemented a family therapy program and established exercise and nutrition programs as an integral part of the treatment.

-Dr. Van Kley incorporates mind, body, spirit medicine into her practice with individuals, couples and families as well as conducting MBS groups.
-She conducts mind, body, spirit weekend retreats and facilitates book study groups focusing on the works of Pema Chodron and Jack Kornfield.
+Dr. Van Kley incorporates mind/body medicine into her practice with individuals, couples and families as well as conducting Mind-Body Skills groups.
+She conducts mind/body/spirit weekend and day long retreats and facilitates book study groups focusing on the works of Pema Chodron, Jack Kornfield, and Brene’ Brown.

 Claire Wheeler, MD, PhD, Physician, Psychologist in Portland, Oregon; Founder of MindBody Medicine of Portland; Instructor, Portland State University School of Community Health; author, 10 Simple Solutions to Stress